GoogleCloudPlatform/php-docs-samples/appengine/php72/laravel-framework/README.md

         cloud_sql_proxy -instances=YOUR_INSTANCE_CONNECTION_NAME=tcp:3306

-1. Use `gcloud`, or a MySQL client, to connect to your instance and create a database for the application.
+1. Use `gcloud` to create a database for the application.

         gcloud sql databases create laravel --instance=YOUR_INSTANCE_NAME